Q: I want a portrait done. Do you have a studio?

-A: 60 to 90 minutes, tops.
-The subject gets tired, and children get bored.
+A: Sixty to ninety minutes, tops.
+The subject gets tired and children get bored.

 A: Never you mind!
-My job is to see the best of you and get it into my camera.
-You will leave feeling much more comfortable than you were coming in.
-And, yes, I do post-shoot editing.
+My job is to see the best of you and to get it into my camera.
+You will leave feeling more comfortable than you were when you arrived.
+And yes, I do post-shoot editing.

 Q: What info do you need?

 A: When we talk on the phone, we will work out what your expectations are.
-If this is a family shoot, I'll be asking you about the children's ages and a little about their sports, hobbies, and personalities.
-This is so I can better prepare for them, get a short list going, have more baby wipes, stuffed toys, etc. on hand.
+If this is a family shoot, I’ll be asking you about the children's ages and a little about their sports, hobbies, and personalities.
+This is so I can better prepare for them and make sure I have more baby wipes, stuffed toys, etc., on hand.

-Q: What do we wear?
-What do we NOT wear?
+Q: What do I/we wear?
+What do I/we NOT wear?

-A: Pretty-well whatever you please, with a few exceptions: First, you've got to be comfortable whether you want formal or relaxed portraits (or some of both).
-Your clothes should reflect your personality: jeans and dark T-shirts (not white) are fine; go ahead and wear quirky outfits, or costumes, whatever outfits you want.
-Okay, maybe forget the holey T-shirt, sweats, and flip-flops, unless, of course, that's the theme you're going for - then, in that case, bring it on.
+A: Pretty well whatever you please, with a few exceptions.
+First, you've got to be comfortable whether you want formal or relaxed portraits (or some of both).
+Your clothes should reflect your personality: for instance, jeans and dark T-shirts (preferably not white) are fine; go ahead and wear quirky outfits or even costumes.
+Okay, maybe forget the holey T-shirt, sweats, and flip-flops, unless, of course, that's the theme you're going for—in that case, bring it on.
 Kids photographed during their layered or ripped phases can look oh-so-cool for posterity.
 Bring changes of clothes for when they decide to forgo the extreme Goth look at the last minute.
-BUT, people should match amongst each other somewhat, perhaps with similar scarves.
-It's not good to have half the people in light clothing and the others in dark, as that is difficult to photograph well.
-Black, dark, or jewel-toned clothes are good.
-Avoid bold or busy prints, contrasty colours, strong patterns, stripes, plaids, shiny thingees that reflect light and are distracting, and no logos or ads on the clothes.
-(Logos and ads can become half-cropped and look wrong.)
+HOWEVER, people should complement each other somewhat.
+It can be jarring to have half the people in light clothing and the others in dark.
+Solid-coloured clothing is good.
+Black is good.
+Avoid bold or busy prints, strong patterns, stripes, plaids, and shiny thingees that reflect light and are distracting.
+Ideally no logos or ads on the clothes as some designs can become half-cropped and look wrong.

-A: Bring items that are meaningful, such as kids' sports equipment, hockey gear, soccer ball, guitar, baseball glove, dance outfits, etc., also, hats, a favourite toy (but not one so big it will obscure the child's face.)
-The items can be part of the photo or just be there to comfort a shy child, and all this applies to adults, too.
+A: Bring items that are meaningful, such as kids' sports equipment, hockey gear, soccer ball, guitar, baseball glove, dance outfits, a favourite toy—but not one so big it will obscure the child's face.
+The items can be part of the photo or just be there to comfort a shy child.
+All this applies to adults too.
 Bring your stuff.

 Q: Can I bring my friend?

 A: Certainly!
-Do be sure he or she won't make you uptight.
+Do be sure he or she won't make you feel uncomfortable.

 Q: What if I need special considerations from you?